 This section discusses measurable treatment planning.
 Once a diagnosis is established then a treatment plan can be developed to address the diagnostic features and issues associated to the presenting problem.
 The treatment plan should be developed in a collaborative effort and process between the clinician and the client where the client is an active participant.

 The treatment plan begins with the initial intake and should include a list of the problems to be addressed in therapy.
-The details such as therapeutic interventions to be considered or used, what and how is going to be done throughout the treatment and who will do those tasks, whether the client or the therapist are included in the treatment plan (Perkinson 2007, p.75).
-It is fundamental that the treatment plan be measurable, that goals and objectives are stated in a positive presentation and that the interventions are specific indicating what the therapist will do or attempt to help the client achieve the therapeutic goals and objectives (Perkinson 2007, p.76-77).
+The details such as therapeutic interventions to be considered or used, what and how it is going to be done throughout the treatment and who will do those tasks, whether the client or the therapist are included in the treatment plan (Perkinson 2007, p.75).
+It is fundamental that the treatment plan be measurable, that goals and objectives are stated in a positive presentation and that the interventions are specific, indicating what the therapist will do or attempt to help the client achieve the therapeutic goals and objectives (Perkinson 2007, p.76-77).
 Throughout the therapeutic process the treatment plan needs to be reviewed frequently in order to assess the client’s progress and consider any new problems that may arise through the course of therapy that may require an amendment to the treatment plan.

 Empirically Based Treatment

-After the clinician has determined the diagnosis and problems to be treated, it is crucial to follow a responsible treatment protocol by researching those treatment interventions that are supported by research, empirically based and is the standard of care in the mental health field.
+After the clinician and counselee have determined the diagnosis and problems to be treated, it is crucial to follow a responsible treatment protocol by researching those treatment interventions that are supported by research, empirically based and are the standard of care in the mental health field.
 The interventions, strategies and models selected for treatment need to be established from significant findings stating that there is evidence suggesting the efficacy of such intervention in order to be included in the treatment plan.
 The data obtained from research indicate which treatments work and how, as well as efficacy rates, and which treatments are not supported (Chambless, 2015).
 Complications or limitations found in the research are also carefully evaluated in order to avoid putting the client’s mental and emotional health at risk by using a treatment that has no evidence of efficacy (Chambless, 2015).

-The use of empirically based treatments provide the clinician and the client the reassurance and accuracy of using a treatment that is current, relevant, and trustworthy increasing the client’s motivation and confidence about entering treatment (Hollon, 2015).
+The use of empirically based treatments provide the clinician and the client the reassurance and accuracy of using a treatment that is current, relevant, and trustworthy, increasing the client’s motivation and confidence about entering treatment (Hollon, 2015).

 A well designed empirically based treatment plan helps improve the quality of the client’s mental health because it is comprehensive at considering comorbidities or factors affecting the presenting problems; or diagnosis.
 It is important for the clinician to ensure that the selected interventions are within the clinicians’ scope of practice in order to prevent any unethical treatment.